aabhyahhh/portfolio/README.md

   # Portfolio Website Design

   This is a code bundle for Portfolio Website Design.
-The original project is available at https://www.figma.com/design/c3vokR3Qzgph5LERthBmho/Portfolio-Website-Design.

   ## Running the code